Palomar College Technology Policies

 Click here to access a description of how these are handled at Palomar College.

 With respect to printed materials intended for student reading: If it is a journal article, we recommend linking to it in the legally licensed journal databases maintained by the college.
-Click here to access the journal databases, and here to access a tutorial on how to create links that will work on and off-campus.
+Click here to access the journal databases.
 If the article or text cannot be found in one of the databases or on the Internet on a publicly available site, then you must either make a fair use argument for duplicating the textual material, or get permission from the copyright holder.

 The TEACH Act